 painters like Francis Bacon and Frank Auerbach claim Rembrandt's influence.
 In 2013, curators combined four of Rembrandt's works and six of Auerbach's paintings in Raw Truth, an exhibit in Amsterdam's Rijksmuseum.

 Known for his realism and his ability to convey emotion, Rembrandt stood out among his contemporaries for painting the ugly as well as the beautiful.
 In the many self-portraits he made throughout his life, the master didn't romanticize but painted himself with all his flaws as he saw them, creating an accurate pictorial biography that would outlast his life by many centuries.
+Today, Rembrandt's position is secured.
+His works are recognized as monumental landmarks in Western culture, encompassing psychological depth, emotional profundity and amazing technical skill.
 Rembrandt's influence is inextricable from the history and the future of fine art.